Where We Stand

 We believe in peace through strength.
 Our freedom is not ensured by media talking heads, mealy-mouthed journalists, or big-mouthed bloggers like us.

 We are keenly aware that the world is a dangerous place and we will always have enemies who wish to destroy us.
 It’s only through military power and our willingness to use force that prevents those who yearn to harm us from succeeding.
 It’s that simple.
 When we lower our guard and forget this basic truth we place our nation’s survival and our own individual welfare at risk.

-We believe that the United States of America, with all her faults, is a lighthouse of freedom and a force for good in an often dark world.
-We hold dear the grand “American Experiment” where a free people delegate certain powers to government to achieve certain ends, while always retaining the right to withdraw that power when it’s being abused.
+We believe the United States of America, with all her faults, is a lighthouse of freedom and a force for good in an often dark world.
+We hold dear the grand “American Experiment” where a free people delegate certain powers to its citizen government to achieve particular ends, while always retaining the right to withdraw that power when it’s being abused.

 We believe that many of our fellow citizens need to be reminded that freedom is not the default condition of mankind.
 Freedom is always the exception–it is an extraordinarily rare and precious commodity that must be treasured and fought for continuously or it erodes over time, or is stolen away by temporary politicians.